 Remember those Slow-Roasted Cherry Tomatoes and Garlic Preserved in Olive Oil?
 I’ve heard from so many of you who’ve made a batch, savoring summer a little longer.
 As simple as they are to make, they look and taste like something that comes out of a fancy Italian eatery.
 And if you don’t have a jar of these on hand, you can simply roast a sheet pan of them now, with a good amount of olive oil, salt, and pepper!

-But my absolute favorite way is mounded atop a soft and creamy ball of burrata cheese, with ribbons of fresh basil.
-The seasoned olive oil drizzling down the side and into each swipe of the knife…. sweeping up a sweet, blistered tomato for the perfect bite.
+My absolute favorite way to eat a soft and creamy ball of burrata cheese is with these sweet, jammy roasted tomatoes and ribbons of fresh basil.
+Topped with olive oil drizzling down the side and into each swipe of the knife…. sweeping up a sweet, blistered tomato for the perfect bite.

-Make sure to let the burrata and tomatoes come to room temperature.
+Make sure to let burrata come to room temperature before serving.
 This allows for optimal flavor of both, and ensures the cheese is spreadable and gooey in the center when you break into it.